Sensory Systems and Behaviour

 - Group members

-January 2008-present Group Leader, EMBL-CRG Systems Biology Unit, Centre for Genomic Regulation, Barcelona
+January 2008-2016 Group Leader, EMBL-CRG Systems Biology Unit, Centre for Genomic Regulation, Barcelona

 2003-2007 Postdoctoral Fellow, Vosshall Laboratory of Neurogenetics and Behavior, The Rockefeller University

 1999-2003 Predoctoral Fellow, EMBL-European Bioinformatics Institute